chahuadev/chahuadev-parser-/README.md

-> Code analysis tool using binary instead of strings - because it's faster
+> Code analysis tool using binary instead of strings - NOT for speed, but for memory efficiency

 > Don't like it?
 Fork it - MIT License